 If you look back at some of my book reviews, however, you might notice that I myself have never read A Universe from Nothing.
 I do own it, but I’ve always found it quite daunting.

-I think I have come to the conclusion that I will never understand the big bang.
+I have come to the conclusion that I will never understand the big bang.
 I don’t know how it happened, where it came from, if there was a “before the big bang,” which now I know, there could have been, and what kind of quantum weirdness can result in a universe like ours.
 I suppose this makes me some sort of agnostic.
 In The God Delusion, though, Dawkins defined two different kinds of agnostics: there is the case in which you don’t have enough information to make up your mind but you probably will one day, and there is the case in which you admit that the truth on a certain matter cannot ever be known by humans.

 So does this leave me with an indefensible position that “there was nothing and nothing happened to nothing and then nothing magically exploded for no reason, creating everything”?
 In a way.
 But I have to be content with not knowing everything about the origins of the universe.
-After all, I’m just one person, a writer and designer by trade, and not a scientist by any stretch of the imagination.
+After all, I’m just one person, a designer by trade, and not a scientist by any stretch of the imagination.
 And that accusation against atheism, obviously, is incredibly dumbed down and inaccurate, while at the same time purposely saying the word “nothing” so many times that the reader is totally thrown off and can’t help but see atheism as ludicrous.

 Speaking of atheism being ludicrous, I’ll close with a response to the comment that got me started on this entire tirade about the big bang in the first place.